Lebong Valley

 Lebong is a valley about 1000 ft below Darjeeling town, West Bengal, India.
 It is about 8 km from the Mall, the central location of Darjeeling.
 The valley is noted for its race course.
 The Lebong race course is visible from the town of Darjeeling.
-Lebong is also the place where initial tea plantation of the Darjeeling hills started in the 1850s.
+Lebong is also the place where the initial tea plantation of the Darjeeling hills started in the 1850s.
 It is also famous for Gorkha stadium located there.
-Other places of importance in Lebong are Golai Bazaar, Lebong Cricket Bazaar.
+Other places of importance in Lebong are Golai Bazaar, and Lebong Cricket Bazaar.
 Lebong Valley has Tea Gardens like Ging, Badamtam, Phoobshering.